 Follow along with this easy video to create your own Camera Obscura!

-While we're temporarily closed, our Education team will be bringing some of their family workshops to you online so that you can get creative at home!
+Our Education team are bringing some of their family workshops to you online so that you can get creative at home!
 Follow the steps in the video below and make your own camera obscura, inspired by the early type of camera used by artists, including perhaps by Johannes Vermeer when he painted Lady Writing a Letter with her Maid!

 You can share your creations with us on our online channels using #NationalGalleryIRLAtHome, or email them to us at [email protected] - we'd love to see how you get on!